pegulabs/terms/alumnifire_terms.md

 * recruit or otherwise solicit any other Member to join third party services that are competitive to Alumnifire, without Alumnifire's prior written approval;
-* contact a Provider for any purpose other than the purposes explicitly provided in the Terms;
-* contact a Client for any purpose other than the purposes explicitly provided in the Terms;
+* contact a Member for any purpose other than the purposes explicitly provided in the Terms;
 * circumvent the obligation to pay any fees related to Alumnifire's provision of the Service by creating an Exchange outside the Service;